Easy Black Bean Soup

 Notes

-• I wanted to use pantry ingredients for this recipe, but if you have some bacon you can substitute two slices for the olive oil.
-Slice the bacon into small pieces and cook it in the pan until it’s rendered it’s fat.
+Oil: I like to use pantry ingredients for this recipe, but if you have some bacon, you can substitute two slices for the olive oil.
+Slice the bacon into small pieces and cook it in the pan until it’s rendered its fat.
 At that point, continue with the recipe.
-The bacon will give your soup a smokey rich flavor.
+The bacon will give your soup a smoky, rich flavor.

 Nutrition